4 Days in Key West, Florida: Travel Guide

 See the Southernmost Point Buoy - Probably the most popular tourist destination in Key West is the famous Buoy at the Southernmost Point of the USA.
 You should definitely see this while visiting, but beware there can be an incredibly long line of visitors waiting to take a picture.
 We stopped around lunch and only had a bit of time to spare so we just took a selfie from afar and skipped the wait for a better picture, but it’d be best to stop here early in the morning!

-Make your own Key West Key Lime Pie Tour - Some of the most popular spots for Key Lime Pie in Key West are: Pepe’s, Kermit’s Key Lime Shop, Blue Heaven, and Café Solé.
-Choose which bakeries you’d like to try and map them out to create the best DIY Key West Key Lime Pie Tour!
+Make your own Key West Key Lime Pie Tour - Some of the most popular spots for Key Lime Pie in Key West are Pepe’s, Kermit’s Key Lime Shop, Blue Heaven, and Café Solé.
+Choose which bakeries you’d like to try and map them out to create a DIY Key West Key Lime Pie Tour!

-Other fun attractions that I’ll make sure to see on my next trip to Key West:
+Other fun attractions that I’ll make sure to see on my next trip are:

 Key West is one of the most fun places I’ve ever visited and I can’t wait to go back!
-Everyone should go here at least once in their life (if not many more!) and I’d highly recommend it for all types of travelers including family vacations, a weekend trip with friends, or a couples trip!
-If you’re planning a trip, this Key West travel guide can be your one-stop shop for everything to do during your visit, including where to eat and drink, what to see, where to stay, and more.
+Everyone should go here at least once in their life (if not many more!) and I’d highly recommend it for all types of travelers, including family vacations, a weekend trip with friends, or a couples’ trip!
+If you’re planning a visit, this Key West travel guide can be your one-stop shop for everything to do during your trip, including where to eat and drink, what to see, where to stay, and more.

 If you’re still trying to pick your next travel destination, check out our guides for other East Coast destinations: